FarihaAnis/Portfolio/Sales & Inventory Management Analysis.md

-# Sales and Inventory Management
+# Sales and Inventory Management Analysis
-## File Name: Sales & Inventory Management.sql

 **1.** Count the Number of employees that work in the same city in descending order.